 Every couple has their story.
-How they met.
+How they met all natural weight loss supplements.
 What obstacles they overcame.
 What joys and sorrows they encountered.
 How their journey eventually ends.
 Maybe it is after a year.
 Maybe they get 50 or 60 years together.

 Now I know.
 I know the story Jim and I shared.
 I know all the answers to what lay ahead and how long we would be together.
 I know how our story ends.
 I have been asked a few times if I knew then what I know now if I would have still married Jim.
 It is a reasonable question.
 I can be honest and say there were times I am not sure what my answer would be.
 Right in the middle of caring for Jim, I was so stressed, so lonely, so overwhelmed, it was hard to see the forest through all the trees.